This post contains affiliate links. See my disclosure policy here.

 Method

-Add bourbon, lemon juice, Combier L'Original Liqueur d'Orange, Cocchi Americano, ginger syrup, and cubed ice to a shaker.
+Add bourbon, lemon juice, Combier L'Original Liqueur d'Orange, Cocchi Americano, and ginger syrup to a shaker.

 Shake for 10-20 seconds.